MvegasTee/ALURA_CHALLENGE_AmigoSecreto/README.md

 ## **Features**
 - **Simple & Intuitive UI**: A user-friendly interface to manage participants and the drawing process.
-- **Participant Management**: Easily add and remove friends from the Secret Santa list.
 - **Fair Randomization**: A secure and random draw to ensure every participant has a Secret Santa.
 - **Event Handling & DOM Manipulation**: Practical implementation of JavaScript events and DOM manipulation for a smooth user experience.